 - The 12-course, 36-credit hour program of study includes specialized courses in meteorology, climatology, GIS and hazards.

 - The Applied Meteorology Program (AMP) is reputable, accredited, and flexible.

 - All of the courses are taught online with the exception of the final capstone course workshop.
-The capstone course is designed around an 8 - 10 day workshop that is hosted at Mississippi State University during the summer semester.
+The capstone course is designed around a 4 - 5 day workshop that is hosted at Mississippi State University during the summer semester.